 Crispy, nutty and extra syrupy!
-Baklava is a delicious traditional Greek dessert made of layers of crispy golden brown phyllo, filled with chopped nuts and garnished with lemon scented syrup… Just heaven!
-This is a very easy to follow Baklava recipe for you to recreate this traditional sweet delight from scratch.
+Greek Baklava is a delicious traditional dessert made of layers of crispy golden brown phyllo, filled with chopped walnuts and garnished with honey syrup.
+Just heaven!
+This is a very easy classic Greek Baklava recipe for you to recreate this sweet delight from scratch.

-Baklava recipe – All the secrets to make the perfect homemade Baklava the traditional Greek way!
+How to make the perfect homemade Greek Baklava?

 Greek Baklava recipe – Layering the phyllo sheets

-The key for the most flavourful Baklava is to use a good quality fresh butter to butter the phyllo sheets.
-The authentic Greek Baklava recipe calls for ‘galaktos’ butter made from a mix of sheep’s and goat’s milk, but if you can’t handle its very strong flavour, then you can substitute with good quality fresh butter from cow’s milk.
-When preparing phyllo based desserts, like this Baklava recipe, a little trick to make the phyllo crispier and flakier is to sprinkle the melted butter over the phyllo sheets, rather than brushing them.
-I always prefer to use fresh filo (phyllo) sheets as it saves time defrosting them, but if you choose to prepare this Baklava recipe with frozen phyllo, it is important to thaw it completely by putting it in the fridge from the previous day.
-Working with phyllo can be tricky as it’s brittle and can dry out very quickly, so once start preparing this Baklava recipe, make sure you have a cleared out working surface, large enough to spread the filo sheets and minimise the time that they are exposed to the dry air.
-(Check the handling tips before start preparing this Baklava recipe.)
+When preparing phyllo based desserts a little trick to make the phyllo crispier and flakier is to sprinkle the melted butter over the phyllo sheets, rather than brushing them.
+I always prefer to use fresh filo (phyllo) sheets as it saves time defrosting them, but if you choose frozen phyllo, it is important to thaw it completely by putting it in the fridge from the previous day.
+Working with phyllo can be tricky as it’s brittle and can dry out very quickly.
+So once start preparing this Baklava recipe, make sure you have a cleared out working surface, large enough to spread the filo sheets and minimise the time that they are exposed to the dry air.
+(Check the handling tips)

 For the baklava